 “How long will you go limping with two different opinions?
-IF THE GOD OF THE JEWS IS GOD, follow Him!
+If the God of the Jews is God, follow Him!
 But if Baal is god, then follow him!”
-I Kings 18:21 NIV.
+(I Kings 18:21).

-Why are Christians trying to convert Jews to a religion that is theirs to begin with?
-Their people wrote the book.
-Not only that but Jesus-Yeshua said, “You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews.”
-John 4:22 NIV.
+Why are Christians trying to convert Jews to a religion that is theirs, to begin with?
+Their people wrote the Book.
+Not only that, but Yeshua said, “You Samaritans worship what you do not know; we worship what we do know, for salvation is from the Jews” (John 4:22).

-“GO therefore and MAKE DISCIPLES of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe ALL that I COMMANDED YOU; Matthew 28:19-20 ESV.
-Of course with further study, we learn this verse is not even in the original scrolls.
+“GO therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you;” (Matthew 28:19-20 ESV).

-The Jews keep the Torah laws.
+The Jews keep the Torah.
 Many Christians feel they have that part wrong.
-However, the Old Testament WARNS them not to listen to Christians or others who try and convince them of another religion.
+However, the Older Testament warns them not to listen to Christians, or others, who try and convince them of another religion.

-Now that we have looked at their views in detail, it should make sense to us to why they want Christians and others to leave them alone.
+Now that we have looked at their views in detail, it should make sense to us as to why they want Christians and others to leave them alone.
 I would vow to say that they are living some of the most sanctified lives in this day and hour.
 I believe many of their eyes are being opened to Jesus/ Yeshua.
-I also believe that many Christian’s eyes are being opened to their Torah!
-Yes, I know that it is not by works lest any man should boast, but their faith is amazing.
+Also, I think that many Christian’s eyes are being opened to their Torah!
+Yes, I know that it is not by works lest any man should boast, but their faith is incredible.
+Joseph’s brother will eventually recognize him!
+Ephraim and Judah will be one stick in His hand.
 Let’s go deeper.
 Let’s look at the verse we use to continue trying to save them.

 The Hebrew verb halak, means “to walk, to go in a certain direction.”
 “This Hebrew idea is an idiom used to describe a way of life, a way that is in conformity with God’s directions.
 While the Greek idea suggests a path that leads to God, the Hebrew idea suggests following a path that God has already given.
 In other words, “to walk in God’s way” is to live according to the covenant – the Torah.

-Now let’s translate. “[You] having been caused to live according to God’s way, therefore . . .”
+Now let’s translate. “[You] having been caused to live according to God’s way, therefore . . .
 This is a far cry from the usual evangelism translation.
-What this suggests is that THOSE WHO ARE WALKING IN GOD’S WAY MAKE DISCIPLES.
+What this suggests is that Those who are walking in God’s way make disciples.
 Those who are not walking in God’s way do not make disciples.
-They might make recruits or even converts, but since they don’t walk in God’s way, they cannot make disciples…” Skip Moen.
+They might make recruits or even converts, but since they don’t walk in God’s way, they cannot make disciples…” Dr. Skip Moen.